 Designer and Publisher of the First Widely Distributed Christian Video Game (2002-2006)Starting in 2002, Lyndon began development of the first high-quality Christian video game based upon the popular LEFT BEHIND brand of novels, written by Tim LaHaye and Jerry Jenkins.
 The LEFT BEHIND novels have sold more than 65 million copies through publisher Tyndale House Publishers.
 Although the game was originally released amidst controversy, the Left Behind branded games have become the most widely distributed inspirational games in history.

-Business Coach (2013-Present)Having developed a remarkable set of skills as a life-long entrepreneur, Lyndon has devoted his life to helping entrepreneurs become more successful.
+Business Coach (2013-Present)Having developed a remarkable set of skills as a life-long entrepreneur, Lyndon seeks to help entrepreneurs find their God-given purpose and plan.

 Converting Coin-op Games Home (1984-1985)Hired by GameStar, which was acquired by Activision, Lyndon started by developing simulated sprite drivers for the Macintosh version of Star League Baseball.
 Programming for GameStar continued even after the Activision acquisition while Lyndon went on to develop Star Rank Boxing, Barry McGuigan World Championship Boxing, GBA 2-on-2 Basketball and portions of GFL 3D Football.
 At this time, George Lucas had completed his movie Return of the Jedi and he began work on a new movie, for which Lyndon was the Activision whiz-kid developer called to the task.
 That movie was Howard the Duck, which has gone on to become one of the worst box office failures of all time.
 Lyndon believes more games were sold than VHS copies of the movie.